Ucheodiaka/alx-system_engineering-devops/0x01-shell_permissions/README.md

-12-directory_permissions creates a new dir called my_dir with permission 751 13-change_group changes the group owner to school for the file hello 100-change_owner_and_group changes owner and group to staff for all the files and directories in the working directory 101-symbolic_link_permissions changes the owner and group owner of _hello to vincent and staff respectively
+12-directory_permissions creates a new dir called my_dir with permission 751 13-change_group changes the group owner to school for the file hello 100-change_owner_and_group changes owner and group to staff for all the files and directories in the working directory 101-symbolic_link_permissions changes the owner and group owner of _hello to vincent and staff respectively 102-if_only changes the owner of the file hello to betty only if it is owned by the user guillaume